crate/cratedb-examples/topic/graphql/README.md

 pip install sqlalchemy-cratedb graphene_sqlalchemy Flask Flask-GraphQL
 ```

-Now the following command will setup the database, and start the server:
+Now the following command will set up the database, and start the server:

 ```bash
 python ./app.py